-- spend at least 75 per cent of your research time at the Library
+- spend at least 75 per cent of their research time at the State Library of Victoria

-- give a special presentation to the La Trobe Society and
+- make a special presentation to the La Trobe Society

-- give The State Library of Victoria and the La Trobe Society the first opportunity to publish your findings, if applicable.
+- provide the State Library of Victoria and the La Trobe Society the first opportunity to publish their findings, if applicable.

 What are the criteria?

-Projects must make significant use of and/or contribute to the development of the collections of the State Library of Victoria.
+Projects must make significant use of, or contribute to, the collections of the State Library of Victoria.

-Project proposal must demonstrate creativity in such use and/or development of the collections of the State Library of Victoria.
+Project proposals must demonstrate original use of the collections of the State Library of Victoria.

 How are projects selected?